jci-metasys/basic-services-dotnet/README.md

 ### Login and Access Tokens

 After creating the client, to login use the method **`TryLogin`**.
-The signature has two overloads: the first uses the Credential Manager target to read the credentials, whilst the second takes a username and password.
+The signature has several overloads:

+- the first uses the Credential Manager target to read the credentials,
+- another takes a username and password with the password passed as a `SecureString`
+- the last one takes a username and password in plain text (the one is not recommended as it leaves the password in clear text).

-Both signatures take an optional parameter to automatically refresh the access token during the client's lifetime.
+All of them refresh the access token during the client's lifetime.
-The default token refresh policy is true.

 See more information [here](https://support.microsoft.com/en-us/help/4026814/windows-accessing-credential-manager) on how to use Credential Manager.
 If something goes wrong while accessing a Credential Manager target, MetasysClient raises a CredManException.
 Keep in mind that Credential Manager is available on Windows and is not going to work on other platforms.
 However, MetasysClient Class could be extended by developers to implement different secure vaults support.

 **Notice: when developing an application that uses a system account always logged without user input, the preferred way to login is to store the username and password in the Credential Manager vault.**